 The Final Program EIR for the 2022 AQMP concluded that implementation of the 2022 AQMP could result in significant adverse solid and hazardous waste impacts due to the uncertainty of the future capacity of the landfills within South Coast AQMD's jurisdiction to address waste from construction of infrastructure and early retirement of vehicles and equipment.
 When combined with the Connect SoCal Plan, the SIP strategies, state policies, and other past, present, and reasonably foreseeable activities, the 2022 AQMP would result in a significant increase in solid and hazardous waste, and would contribute to cumulatively considerable impacts.
-No additional mitigation measures to reduce the significant cumulative impacts to solid and hazardous waste for past, present, and reasonably foreseeable future projects would remain significant and unavoidable for solid and hazardous waste.
+No additional mitigation measures to reduce the significant cumulative impacts to solid and hazardous waste have been identified.
+Cumulative impacts to solid and hazardous waste for past, present, and reasonably foreseeable future projects would remain significant and unavoidable for solid and hazardous waste.